tensorturtle/react-pycycling-demo/README.md

 Note, while we have reached MVP, this is a work in progress.
 I recommend you star this repo and look out for versioned updates.

+I've prioritized the following when creating this app:
++ Well-commented
++ Educational
++ Minimalistic
++ Not-too-ugly (tailwindcss)

 ![](assets/mvp_screenshot.png)